David Rosenboom

-David Rosenboom (born 1947 in Fairfield, Iowa) is a composer-performer, interdisciplinary artist, author, and educator known for his work in American experimental music.
+David Rosenboom (born 1947 in Fairfield, Iowa) is a composer, performer, interdisciplinary artist, author, and educator known for his work in American experimental music.

 Rosenboom has explored various forms of music, languages for improvisation, new techniques in scoring for ensembles, multi-disciplinary composition and performance, cross-cultural collaborations, performance art and literature, interactive multi-media, new instrument technologies, generative algorithmic systems, art-science research and philosophy, and extended musical interface with the human nervous system.
 He is a pioneer in the use of neurofeedback and compositional algorithms.

-He is currently the Roy E. Disney Family Chair in Musical Composition in The Herb Alpert School of Music at California Institute of the Arts, where he served as he dean from 1990 to 2020.
-He has also taught at other institutions such as Mills College, York University, and the Center for Creative and Performing Arts at the State University of New York in Buffalo.
-His pre-CalArts students include Jin Hi Kim and Gino Robair.
+An active teacher, he was Faculty at The Herb Alpert School of Music at California Institute of the Arts from 1990 to 2023, and before that taught at other institutions such as Mills College, York University, and the Center for Creative and Performing Arts at the State University of New York in Buffalo.
+His students include Jin Hi Kim and Gino Robair.

-As a student, he studied composition, performance, and electronic music at the University of Illinois at Urbana-Champaign with Salvatore Martirano, Lejaren Hiller, Kenneth Gaburo, Gordon Binkerd, Bernard Goodman, Paul Rolland, Jack McKenzie, Soulima Stravinsky, John Garvey, and others.
-He played the viola on the on the 1968 premier release of Terry Riley's In C. Working with Don Buchla, he was one of the first composers to use a digital synthesizer.
-He has performed with Trichy Sankaran.
+As a young student, he studied (never finishing an undergraduate degree) composition, performance, and electronic music at the University of Illinois at Urbana-Champaign with Salvatore Martirano, Lejaren Hiller, Kenneth Gaburo, Gordon Binkerd, Bernard Goodman, Paul Rolland, Jack McKenzie, Soulima Stravinsky, John Garvey, and others.
+Working with Don Buchla, he was one of the first composers to use a digital synthesizer.
+He has performed at CalArts with Trichy Sankaran.

-Rosenboom was married to performance artist and vocalist Jacqueline Humbert, and they were divorced in 2012.
-He married Nicola Voss on December 19, 2014..
-He has three children, including Daniel, Dorothea, and Lindsay.
+Rosenboom was married to performance artist and vocalist Jacqueline Humbert until 2012.
+He has three children from the union — Daniel, Dorothea, and Lindsay.